rmartinus/clone-all-gitlab/README.md

 - `export GITLAB_NAMESPACE=<your-gitlab-namespace>` eg. mnf-group/plexus
 - if you have golang >= 1.11 installed, run: `make run`
 - otherwise you can run ./bin/clone-all
-- You can now search on all cloned code: `grep -rIi pennytel .`
+- You can now search on all cloned code: `grep -rIi searchText .`